| | | | | | |

 • Try on lightweight trail runners

-• If you are blister prone, consider bringing both (this is my plan)
+• If you are blister prone, consider bringing both (this is my plan for my next pilgrimage)

 • Don’t forget one pair of lightweight shower shoes